George XII: Heir

 This distribution, which continued later with the granting of the Duchy of Ksani to Prince Iulon in 1790, was an attempt to diminish the large powers of the nobility and to centralize the influence of the Bagrationi royal dynasty.
-With several governors appointed to replace deposed princes, George married in 1766 the young princess Ketevan Andronikashvili, daughter of the Governor of Kiziqi, at the time 12 years old.
-She soon became popular at the royal court, notably after taking charge herself of a 300-strong army to defeat a Lezgin raid in 1777 at the Battle of Ghartiskari.
+With several governors appointed to replace deposed princes, George married in 1766 the young princess Ketevan Andronikashvili, daughter of the Governor of Kiziki, at the time 12 years old.
+She soon became popular at the royal court, notably after taking charge herself of a 300-strong army to defeat a Lezgin raid in 1778 at the Battle of Ghartiskari.
 The princely couple gave birth to six sons and six daughters before Ketevan's death on 3 June 1782.
 On 13 July 1783, George remarried to Princess Mariam Tsitsishvili, daughter of Governor George Tsitsishvili of Pambak and Shuragali.

 As heir to the throne, George's status within the court was important.
 He became a member of the Great Council of State, responsible for advising the king in national decision-making.
 Both this power and his numerous children contributed to increasing an obvious jealousy from his step-mother.